 Fountain pens have an air of refinement and luxury about them that often relates to business and banking.
 Yet, for something designed to be used every day, some pens manage to cost hundreds or even thousands of dollars.
 For the most expensive pens in the world, you could even end up spending several hundreds of thousands of dollars, if not millions.

 In this article, we’ll explore the extreme wealth that goes into producing the finest writing utensils the world has ever seen.
-We will introduce 11 of the most expensive pens in the world, working our way to the legendary Fulgor Nocturnus by Tibaldi.
+Ready, set, PEN!

 Table of Contents